markstgodard/books/README.md

 ```

 ## Check Network Policy
-The above scripts/commands will create the appropriate network policy to ensure that only products can talk to details and reviews, and reviews can talk to ratings.
+The above scripts/commands will create the appropriate network policy to ensure that only appropriate apps can talk to each other.
 ```sh
 $ cf access-list
 Listing policies as admin...